hxl-team/HXL-Geo2HXL/README.txt

 2) Configure the script for your specific translation.
 See the "CONFIGURATION" section near the top of the geo2hxl.php script.

-3) Run the PHP file.
+3) Run the PHP file..